Mouli569/googledoc-revision-tracker/README.md

 ### No revisions found

 The Drive API v2 only returns "grouped" revisions.
 Fine-grained revision history visible in the Google Docs UI may not all be accessible via the API.

+### "HTTP Error 429: Too Many Requests"

+Google API rate limits may be hit when downloading many revisions.
+The tool will skip failed revisions and continue with the rest.
+Re-run the command to retry failed downloads.

 ## Development